Compton Police Department: 1991 – Taulaulelei Brothers

-In 1991, two Samoan brothers, Pouivi and Italia Taulaulelei where shot and killed by Compton officer Alfred Skiles Jr. Police accounts state that the brothers attacked the officer and attempted to take his weapon, after which the officer shot the brothers multiple times (reports vary from 19, 20 or 21 shots).
+In 1991, two Samoan brothers, Pouivi and Italia Taulaulelei were shot and killed by Compton officer Alfred Skiles Jr. Police accounts state that the brothers attacked the officer and attempted to take his weapon, after which the officer shot the brothers multiple times (reports vary from 19, 20 or 21 shots).
 Family members dispute this account, stating that there was no struggle and that the brothers were unarmed and that the officer emptied his weapon and stopped to reload before continuing to shoot.
 Pouvi was shot eight times in the back, and Italia five times in the back.
 Skiles faced two counts of manslaughter charges in the shooting, pleading innocent.

 Highlighting the growing discord between the department and the citizens of Compton, in November 1991, the COPA held a picnic in support of the officers.
 The family's lawyer, Kevin McLean stated "From the Samoan community standpoint, I'm sure it will be considered bad taste.
 But they've had to endure police brutality for a good many years".

 After the jury was deadlocked 9–3 in favor of acquittal and a Judge John H. Reid denied the DA's attempt at a second trial, Skiles was never convicted.

 This incident was discussed in the US House of Representatives at that time, highlighting the need for investigation into police conduct in Compton and other California agencies.

 The family of the brothers filed a civil lawsuit against the City of Compton, eventually settling for between $4 and $6 million in 1994.